 On the Teacher Page and/or Program Page located on each of the campus websites we should strive to have the following:

 Special Note - campus fine arts programs should not be listed under Clubs or Extra-Curricular.
-We are CORE, are REQUIRED by the state, we have TEKS.
-We have some small Extra-Curricular components in our classes, but that does not define the full course.
+We are CORE, and are REQUIRED by the state to have TEKS.
+We have some Extra-Curricular components in our classes, but that does not define the full course.
 Exception would be of course, if you created a Club that goes with your program...then list that Club under Clubs on your website.

-Mr. Peach and Mrs. Martinez will help you get connected with your campus webmaster (if you have one) and/or permissions for your Page(s).
-At the district level, if we need assistance, we will together contact - Melanie Martinez in our VISD Communications Office. - firstname.lastname@example.org to help with websites.
+Mr. Levin and Mrs. Martinez will help you get connected with your campus webmaster (if you have one) and/or permissions for your Page(s).
+At the district level, if we need assistance, together we will contact - Melanie Martinez in our VISD Communications Office. - firstname.lastname@example.org to help with websites.